Hike Smart Podcast 05 - Infants, Toddlers

 Consider some of the following parent-tested suggestions:

-2. Carry a camelback-style water pack for your child and attach the spout to the side of the pack in easy sipping distance.
+2) Carry a hydration water pack for your child and attach the spout to the side of the pack in easy sipping distance.
 Once your child gets used to drinking from the spout he or she can drink at will.
 Any extra spilled out on the clothing just helps the cooling process.

 Kid carrier pack